psimonazzi/gwt-jackson/README.md

+Copyright 2013 Nicolas Morel

+Copyright 2025 Murata ID Solutions.

+This software has been modified for compatibility with newer versions of jackson-annotations, with gratitude to Nicolas Morel for the original development and to Europace for the fork.

+Changes are:

+- Use Gradle as build system
+- Upgrade dependencies: GWT, Jackson Annotations, Javapoet
+- Upgrade jackson-annotations version and GWT source overrides in `src/main/resources/com/github/nmorel/gwtjackson/super/com/fasterxml/jackson/annotation`

+To keep in sync with future versions of jackson-annotations:

+- Upgrade the jackson-annotations version in `build.gradle.kts`
+- If some classes are not compatible with GWT, either exclude them in `src/main/resources/com/fasterxml/jackson/annotation/JacksonAnnotation.gwt.xml` (if not needed) or copy them in `src/main/resources/com/github/nmorel/gwtjackson/super/com/fasterxml/jackson/annotation` and modify them to make them compatible
+- Build with `gradlew build`
+  - This will build the main `gwt-jackson` module.
+Examples, extensions and unit tests unfortunately are not supported by this fork at the moment.

+Original README below:

 gwt-jackson [![Build Status](https://travis-ci.org/nmorel/gwt-jackson.svg?branch=master)](https://travis-ci.org/nmorel/gwt-jackson)
 =====
 gwt-jackson is a JSON parser for [GWT](http://www.gwtproject.org/).
 It uses [Jackson 2.x annotations](https://github.com/FasterXML/jackson-annotations) to customize the serialization/deserialization process.